 Hazing Injuries and Hazing Deaths in Texas

 Was Your Child Injured or Killed Due to Hazing?
-Speak With Our Attorney Today.
+Speak With Our Hazing Lawyer Today.

 Hazing is any behavior or action that results in intimidation, harassment or violence to a member of a group.
 There is a misconception among these organizations that hazing builds unity.
 However, hazing is about power and control.
 It can result in serious psychological or physical harm.
 It may also result in the death of the hazing victim.